 When you are retrofitting for LED parking lot lights, you can immediately see the payback on the investment.
-The installation can be strenuous, usually requiring special equipment like a lift or even a short closed off period for the area.
+The installation can be strenuous, usually requiring special equipment like a lift or even a short closed-off period for the area.
 But the cost of keeping your parking area lights up with the right amount of light is important, and you want to be effective as well as efficient.
-Here are few things that you can do to make your retrofit easier.
+Here are a few things that you can do to make your retrofit easier.

 Checking Installation Conditions and Specifications

 Before the big retrofit, you want to be prepared for everything.
 So it is important to make preparations beforehand and make a checklist to verify all installation conditions and specifications.
 This means discussing things first with your installer and lighting specialist beforehand to make sure all the specifics of the product and the installation is understood.
 There are specific things you should also check with your installer so that you are assured that he knows the details.
 This includes voltage, wattage, ballast, and pole height.

 Preparation beforehand also means checking your site and making sure that it is in the right condition for a retrofit.
 This means checking the distance between your poles, the height of all your poles, any obstacles to poles (tree branches, sloping areas), the schedule of the nearby buildings, and the schedule of the incoming and outgoing traffic.
 It is important to check all these out beforehand before the retrofit for LED parking lot lights even begins.

 It is also important to check if your site or your fixtures have special parts that need to be dealt with.
 For instance, you need to check if your fixtures have photocells.
 Photocells could make your retrofit difficult, and you need to know if your installer will have to deal with that condition.
 You also have to know if these things have an added cost and if the installer has the right equipment to deal with it.